European car sales fall in September

 In the United States, General Motors Co (GM.N) said the strong U.S. car sales for September showed the U.S. economy was likely to steer clear of a double-dip recession.

-Despite fears of a renewed downturn and volatile financial markets, industrywide U.S. auto sales were lifted by the return of customers who had been putting off replacing ageing vehicles since the industry's downturn began in 2008.
+Despite fears of a renewed downturn and volatile financial markets, industry wide U.S. auto sales were lifted by the return of customers who had been putting off replacing aging vehicles since the industry's downturn began in 2008.

 (Reporting by Gilles Guillaume, Lionel Laurent, Judy MacInnes, Paul Day and Stephen Jewkes; Writing by Helen Massy-Beresford; Editing by Dan Lalor and John Wallace)